 About Theatre for Living

-Theatre for Living has produced many hundreds of projects and has become recognized as a world leader in community specific, issue-oriented theatre, winning numerous awards.
-While we call our community work THEATRE FOR LIVING, it is based on Brazilian Director Augusto Boal's Theatre of the Oppressed.
+During its 37 year life, Theatre for Living (Headlines Theatre) Societyproduced many hundreds of projects and became recognized as a world leader in community specific, issue-oriented theatre, winning numerous awards.
+While the work became to be known as THEATRE FOR LIVING, it is based on Brazilian Director Augusto Boal's Theatre of the Oppressed.

-Since 1985 Theatre for Living has facilitated over 500 Theatre for Living projects!
+Headlines Theatre was founded in 1981.
+David (a co-founder) became Artistic Director in 1984.
+Between 1984 and 2018, David facilitated over 600 Theatre for Living projects with support from staff!
 Theatre by the community for the community.
-The company has worked with many groups around the world including First Nations, refugees, women's groups, environmentalists, street youth, health practitioners, and people who are homeless.
-Communities have invited us to work on subjects such as racism, violence in the home, school and workplace, the legacy of Residential Schools, language reclamation, harassment, suicide, gangs, sustainability issues, and many others.
-We were also commissioned by the Federal Government to work in School Districts across Canada doing Power Plays around issues of racism and violence.
+The company has worked with many groups around the world including First Nations, refugees, women's groups, environmentalists, street youth, health practitioners, and the homeless population.
+Communities have invited the Company to work on subjects such as racism, violence in the home, school and workplace, the legacy of Residential Schools, language reclamation, harassment, suicide, gangs, sustainability issues, and many others.
+There was also a commission by the Federal Government to work in School Districts across Canada doing Power Plays around issues of racism and violence.
 In 1996/97 the Company toured into eleven First Nations communities throughout BC (in partnership with the Nuu-chah-nulth Tribal Council and Native Families in Crisis) training counselors in Theatre for Living techniques and creating community-specific plays on issues arising out of Residential School issues.
 This project was called Reclaiming Our Spirits.
 In 2004 Practicing Democracy was used to put over 90 recommendations forward to Vancouver City Council that dealt with issues of chronic poverty.
+For a complete view of projects from 1981 to 2018, click here.

 "This is truly crossing the boundaries of our differences and moving toward a dance which celebrates and honours our diversity."